-- 36. We also recall that Japan took the very same position in the original proceeding.
-It argued that the zeroing procedures were "a single measure that applies to [weighted-average to weighted-average comparisons, transaction-to-transaction comparisons and weighted-average to transaction comparisons], used in any type of anti-dumping proceeding."
+34. Japan took the very same position in the original proceeding, where it argued that the zeroing procedures were a single measure.
 Thus, according to Japan's own original view, the zeroing procedures were a single measure that applied in all contexts.
-The original panel and the Appellate Body agreed, but Japan would now like to forget that it ever made and won this argument. - 37.
-In view of the findings of the panel and the Appellate Body, it logically follows that if the United States stopped using zeroing in any one of these different contexts, then the single measure no longer existed.
+The original panel and the Appellate Body agreed, but Japan would now like to forget that it ever made and won this argument.

+35. In view of the findings of the panel and the Appellate Body, it logically follows that if the United States stopped using zeroing in any one of these different contexts, then the single measure no longer existed.
 Therefore, when Commerce announced that it would no longer apply the zeroing procedures in weighted-average to weighted-average comparisons in original investigations, it eliminated the single measure that was found to be "as such" inconsistent.
-The United States is in compliance with the DSB's recommendations and rulings with respect to the zeroing procedures.